-The complete Graduate Honor System Constitution is available at:
+More information about the Graduate Honor System is available at: https://graduateschool.vt.edu/academics/expectations/graduate-honor-system.html

-https://graduateschool.vt.edu/content/dam/graduateschool_vt_edu/graduate-honor-system/Constitution2018.pdf

-The Graduate Honor Code is in effect for all academic work associated with the program.
+As the MFT program values and expects authenticity of student work, the Graduate Honor Code is in effect for all academic work associated with the program.
 Violations of the Graduate Honor Code will be reported and include cheating, plagiarism, falsification, academic sabotage, and misconduct in research and/or teaching.
 More information about these violations is available in the Graduate Honor System Constitution (see link above).